close

 Words: 1196|Pages: 3|6 min read

 Children are unable to dispassionately review their list of physical and psychological characteristics.
 They are able to see themselves as being good or bad.
 The development of self-esteem in middle childhood is a crucial growth factor.
 Now, children automatically compare themselves to the standards society has set for them.
 By the age of seven, a child has self-esteem that reflects a fair view of themselves.
 If the overall evaluation of self becomes positive, the child will have a relatively high self-esteem.
 However, if it becomes negative, the child will have low self-esteem, which can result in a belief that they are unable to do certain tasks.
 As the child develops into middle childhood, the self-esteem is high in some areas, while low in others.
 The main reason for a decline in self-esteem is the transition in school.
 Students are leaving elementary school and entering middle school or junior high school.
 Generally, self-esteem is high in middle school.
 We start to see a decline during the transition that usually happens around the age of 12.
 Psychologist Lawrence Kohlberg suggests that during middle childhood, the child’s solution to moral dilemmas reveals central aspects of their sense of morality and justice.
 Kohlberg also states that people pass through a series of stages as their sense of justice evolves.
 Younger children tend to think of things in a very concrete way.
 When they reach adolescence, they are able to reason on a much higher level.
-They have them reached Piaget’s stage of formal operations.
+They have then reached Piaget’s stage of formal operations (Kohlberg, 1984; Piaget, 1972).

 In adolescence, we are able to identify ourselves sexually, cognitively, and spiritually.
 From middle childhood to adolescence, we learn to reason with logic.
-Adolescence with identity achievement have successfully explored and thought through who they are and what they want to do with their lives.
+Adolescents with identity achievement have successfully explored and thought through who they are and what they want to do with their lives.
 This is the most psychologically healthy level of self that is noticed in adolescents.
 Many teens express identity foreclosure.
 These individuals exhibit an identity but do not follow through because they pass through a period of crisis, therefore, they explore other alternatives.
 Another example of how adolescents express an identity of self is through religion and spirituality.
-Since their cognitive abilities increase during this period of life, teenagers are able to think critically and abstract about religious matters.
-As people leave adolescence, they typically move into an individuative-reflective stage of faith when they reflect on beliefs and values.
+Since their cognitive abilities increase during this period of life, teenagers are able to think critically and abstractly about religious matters.
+As people leave adolescence, they typically move into an individuative-reflective stage of faith when they reflect on beliefs and values (Erikson, 1968).
 The next stage is early adulthood, where most individuals are emerging adulthood.
 This is the period from the ending of teenage years, up into the middle to late twenties, when people are still sorting out their options for the future.
 We may still be figuring out certain aspects of life, but we do know that friends are such an important part of early adulthood.
 We have a need to belong that leads us into early adulthood.
 Most people are driven toward forming and preserving relationships, that allow them to form a sense of belonging.

 Get a custom paper now from our expert writers.